Headache Relief Games: 9 Calming Picks for Pain-Free Play

 Gaming headaches usually fall into three buckets: eye strain from prolonged near-focus, tension headaches from poor posture and clenched jaws during stressful play, and photosensitive responses to flashing or high-contrast visuals.

 According to the American Optometric Association’s guide on computer vision syndrome, screen-related visual fatigue can produce headaches, blurred vision, and neck pain after as little as two hours of continuous use.
-That lined up with what we saw across our test sessions.

 Sit up.
 Take this seriously, before your next session.